integr8ly/integreatly-operator/test-cases/tests/alerts/c05-verify-that-the-alerts-are-exposed-via-telementry.md

   - INTLY-7413
 ---

-# C05 - Verify that no alerts were firing during and after installation
+# C05 - Verify that the alerts are exposed via Telementry

+## Description

+Verify that the RHMI alerts are exposed via Telementry to cloud.redhat.com and that no RHMI alerts are firing.

 ## Steps